Hyperk\"ahler fourfolds and Kummer surfaces: First construction - singular EPW cubes

 It follows from \cite[3.4, Theorem 2]{beau-invo} and \cite{OgradyEPW} that there exists exactly one irreducible 20-dimensional family of IHS fourfolds of $K3^{[2]}$ type which admit anti-symplectic involutions.
-By \cite{OgradyEPW} the invariant polarisation in this family has Beauville degree $q=2$ and the quotient of such an involution for a generic element is a special sextic hypersurface in $\PP^5$ called an EPW sextic.
+By \cite{OgradyEPW}, the invariant polarisation in this family has Beauville degree $q=2$ and the quotient of such an involution for a generic element is a special sextic hypersurface in $\PP^5$ called an EPW sextic.
 In \cite{OW} the authors classified all the possible invariant lattices $H^2(X,\mathbb{Z})^{\iota}$ of $19$ parameter families of IHS fourfolds of $K3^{[2]}$ type.
 They found that any such lattice is hyperbolic and $2$-elementary.
-There are only four isomorphism classes of such matrices.
-They are $U$, $U(2)$, and $\langle 2\rangle \oplus \langle -2\rangle$ such that the generator $g$ with $q(g)=-2$ have divisibility either $1$ or $2$ (we call them the cases 1,2,3,4 respectively).
+In \cite[thm.~2.3]{OW} they distinguished five families of IHS fourfolds of $K3^{[2]}$-type with anti-symplectic involutions.
+In fact there are only four isomorphism classes of invariant sublattices $H^2(X,\Z)^{\iota}\subset H^2(X,\Z)$.
+They are $U$, $U(2)$, and $\langle 2\rangle \oplus \langle -2\rangle$ such that the generator $g$ with $q(g)=-2$ has divisibility either $2$ or $1$ (we call them the cases 1,2,3,4 respectively).
 Moreover, they found that there is a unique $19$-dimensional irreducible family that admits the invariant lattice from each of the cases $1,2,4$ respectively and two families in the case $3$.
-Next, they show that the families $3$ and $4$ can be realized as families of involutions on some Hilbert scheme of points on a $K3$ surface or on the moduli space of sheaves on a $K3$ surface.
-In fact since the families in the cases $1,3,4$ admit polarisations of Beauville degree $q=2$ it is not hard to see (see \cite[Rem.~5.7]{MongardiWandel}) that they can be described as a family of special double EPW sextics.
-Our aim is to study the geometry of IHS fourfolds from the case $2$ above with invariant lattice $U(2)$.
-Note that each element of this family admits a natural polarization with Beauville degree $4$ and as proved in \cite[Proposition.~4]{Addington} the generic element of this family is not isomorphic to a moduli space of sheaves on a $K3$-surface.
+The families in the cases $1,3,4$ admit polarisations of Beauville degree $q=2$, it is not hard to see \cite[Rem.~5.7]{MongardiWandel} that they can be described as families of resolutions of special singular double EPW sextics.

+Our aim is to study the geometry of the missing family of IHS fourfolds with involutions from the case $2$ above i.e. with invariant lattice $U(2)$.
+Note that each element of this family admits a natural polarization of Beauville degree $4$ and as proved in \cite[Proposition.~4]{Addington} the generic element of this family is not isomorphic to a moduli space of sheaves on a $K3$-surface.
+Note finally that the family with invariant lattice $U$ also admits a polarisation of degree $q=4$ that is invariant with respect to the non-symplectic involution.

 From \cite{OW} there is only one possible invariant lattice of rank two

 that does not admit a polarization of Beauville degree $q=2$, namely: